ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 13. The system sends the response with the following parameters id, version, timestamp, status, and the entity element
 14. The default status is ‘ACTIVATED’.
 The status is configurable.
 15. The system proceed to trigger notification as per the defined and configured template and in the default language English
-16. Please refer wiki for to know more about the type error messages based on scenario. _**Link to be attached**_
+16. Please refer Git for more details on the type of [**error messages**](https://github.com/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

 **G. Retrieve the stored identity details and the related documents**